-Update: Survey on Gender and Inclusion In Shelter Programming.
+Update: Survey on Gender and Inclusion in Shelter Programming.

 Step reminded the SAG that CARE’s Gender in Emergencies team is working to establish a set of minimum commitments relating to gender in shelter programming.
 CARE has designed a survey for distribution with the next GSC newsletter.
 The aim of the survey is to capture current practice relating to gender and inclusion in shelter programming allowing for the identification of gaps which will subsequently provide the entry points for the development of the minimum commitments.
 Support and input for the design of the survey was received from the Disability and Inclusion Working Group.
 Step requested partners to encourage as many people as possible to complete the survey.